govau/australia-gov-au-static/README.md

 ## Modify the html

-[modify.py](./modify.py) is used to tweak the downloaded files to fix up issues and convert the site to static.
+[modify.py](./modify.py) was used to tweak the downloaded files to fix up issues and convert the site to static.

+Originally it was thought that modify.py could be run in CI against the repo, and the output deployed (and not checked in).
+However this approach was too slow, so now the changes should be committed into the repo, and CI will just deploy what is in the repo.

 ## Issues in progress